ThomasMJosline/CTBhackthon/level1_design2/README.md

 ```
 assert dut.out.value == B, "Test failed, because selected input was inp13 and expected output was {B} but the output from DUT is {OUT} ".format(B=dut.inp13.value, OUT=dut.out.value)
 ```
-When this test was done the bug got exopsed:
+When this test was done the bug got exopsed following error message appeared:
 ```
+ AssertionError: Test failed, because seq_seen output should be 1 but the output from DUT is 0
 ```